 Meanwhile, with the invention of the ticker tape, “bucket shops” sprang up across the country.
 While otherwise similar to actual exchange brokers, the proprietors ‘bucketed’ trade slips, i.e. took the other side of their customers’ trades without actually executing orders on the NYSE.
 By not charging hefty commissions, providing margin to clients on better terms than the regular brokers, they actually started gaining market share and some speculators even preferred trading at these tiny establishments because of the advantages.
 Famous stock speculator Jesse Livermore got his start at the bucket shops.

 The NYSE eventually got around to using its dominant position in the securities market to clamp down on its competition, using a mix of propaganda and government action to end trading at the Curb and the bucket shops.
-By the 1920s, bucket shops were made illegal, and the Curb was organized into a formal exchange, which later became the American Stock Exchange (ASE).
+By the 1920s, bucket shops were made illegal, and the Curb was organised into a formal exchange, which later became the American Stock Exchange (ASE).
 With the establishment of the SEC in 1934, the stock market has only been more tightly controlled with each passing year.